cwang1004/programming/README.md

 	explain in terms of blueprints
 - iii.
 What roles do parameters play in all this?
 - iv.
 Come up with a blueprint and some possible parameters
 - v.
-Create a new object from your blueprint, use java syntax.
+Create a new object from your blueprint, use java syntax.https://github.com/cwang1004/programming

+quesion(from neil)
+what is "add your number add the end"?